-Samsung Refrigerator - Water Leaks or a Sheet of Ice Forms Under the Vegetable or Crisper Drawers
+Samsung Refrigerator - Water leaks or a sheet of ice forms under the vegetable drawer

 Leaks can occur, even if a water line is not connected.
 Possible other sources could be from condensation forming inside the unit or a spill.
 Leaks and other liquids inside of the unit will tend to pool towards the bottom of the compartment (such as under the vegetable/crisper drawers for the refrigerator compartment of many models) and may even freeze over into a sheet of ice.
 In some cases, the leak could originate inside the compartment, but leak outside the compartment onto the floor.